 Ifosfamide is in a class of medications called alkylating agents.
 It works by slowing or stopping the growth of cancer cells in your body.

-Your doctor may need to delay your treatment if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with ifosfamide.
+You can help them by tracking your side effects in Ankr.

 What special precautions should I follow?